 Shifting the board’s culture with younger leadership

 Over time, the trustees voted all three of its advisory members to join the board, and for several years the foundation operated without an advisory committee.
 Now the foundation is working to re-institute the advisory role so as to bring back the spark of younger leadership and ideas, with the potential to inform grantmaking and serve as a citywide example of enlightened governance.

 - Cede board control.
 Foundation board members are entrusted with protecting the assets of the foundation and the donor’s intent.
 As such, trustees take their decisions seriously and often rely on outside investment expertise.
 Similarly, boards which include others in program-related decision making, ceding control when appropriate, also make the foundation’s work stronger.

 - Learn from the grassroots.
 Increasing diversity, in its broadest sense, goes to tapping the wisdom of the people closest to the foundation’s mission.
 Not a one-time occurrence, learning from the grassroots becomes a habit in inclusive organizations.

 - Keep it simple.
 Diversity programs tend to be labor intensive and to take on multiple goals and activities, including education and training of young professionals.
 Over time, this foundation learned to trust the professionals brought on as advisors, thereby reducing the education component and cost of the program.
 In simplifying, they found a cost-effective way to include community perspectives on its board.

-Phil Hall is the director of grantmaking at GMA.
-He takes a special interest in promoting talent within the firm and in the field of philanthropy.
+Phil Hall, director of grantmaking at GMA, takes a special interest in promoting talent within the firm and in the field of philanthropy.